tritemio/manta_manu/ES_formulas.md

 the quantities are corrected for background\cite{Ingargiola_2016}.

-Similarly to ALEX, in PAX we have two (D and A) detectors and two laser alternation periods denoting, respectively,  \(D_{ex}\) and \({DA}_{ex}\) .
+Similarly to ALEX, in PAX we have two (D and A) detectors and two laser alternation periods for D and D+A excitationsdenoting, respectively,  \(D_{ex}\) and \({DA}_{ex}\) .
 As in ALEX, combining the two excitation periods and the two detectors, we obtain four basic PAX photon streams named